 Our one-year Postgraduate Certificate in Education (PGCE) prepares you to teach the secondary school science curriculum for the 11-16 age range.

-You will learn how to teach all three sciences to GCSE and your specialism, Biology, Chemistry or Physics, up to A level.
+You will learn how to teach sciences to GCSE and your science specialism, up to AS/A level.

 You’ll explore various teaching methods in our laboratories, which mirror school science classrooms.
-You’ll consider how to plan lessons and manage activities.
-You’ll learn how to reflect on your developing practice and how research can develop this.
+You’ll consider how to plan lessons and manage activities, how to reflect on your developing practice and how research can develop this.

 You’ll also have guest sessions with alumni and experts from a variety of organisations.
 Past sessions include speakers from the National Space Centre, Royal Society of Chemistry, and Science and Plants for Schools (SAPS).